programmatordev/yet-another-php-validator/docs/03x-rules-timezone.md

 # Timezone

-Validates that a value is valid timezone identifier.
+Validates that a value is a valid timezone identifier.

 ```php
 Timezone(